index

 δ+[2+dlnHdlna]δ32Ωm(a)δ=0,\delta'' + \left[2 + \frac{d\ln H}{d\ln a}\right]\delta' - \frac{3}{2}\Omega_m(a)\,\delta = 0,

 where primes denote derivatives with respect to lna\ln a.
-Maintenance costs enter as additional friction — binding energy committed to structural coherence is unavailable for driving perturbation growth:
+Maintenance costs enter as additional friction—binding energy committed to structural coherence is unavailable for driving perturbation growth,

 δ+[2+dlnHdlna+ΓTCG(z,k)]δ32Ωm(a)δ=0.\delta'' + \left[2 + \frac{d\ln H}{d\ln a} + \Gamma_{\mathrm{TCG}}(z,k)\right]\delta' - \frac{3}{2}\Omega_m(a)\,\delta = 0.

 The friction kernel ΓTCG(z,k)\Gamma_{\mathrm{TCG}}(z,k) combines the logistic maintenance rate W(ξ)ξ(1ξ)\mathcal{W}(\xi)\,\xi(1-\xi) from the β\beta-function, a normalization set at criticality, a microstructural amplification factor from spectral concentration on Penrose defect vertices, and a Lorentzian cutoff at the cosmological coherence scale.
-Every factor is assembled from previously defined geometric objects — no new free parameters enter.
+Every factor is assembled from previously defined geometric objects.

 Because ξˉ(z)1\bar{\xi}(z) \ll 1 and diffuse mass dominates, the friction kernel forces deviations into the sub-ppm regime: